The beautifully maintained Ardgillan Castle is home to one of the best parks in Dublin.

 1. Skerries (13-minute drive)

 Skerries in North Dublin is a small fishing town with two beaches and a surprising number of sights to see.
-Views from the l beach at St Patrick’s Bay stretch to Shenick Island and the Martello Tower.
+In our guide to the best things to do in Skerries, you’ll find everything from Skerries Mills and walks to the many great restaurants in Skerries and more.

 2. Newbridge House And Farm (27-minute drive)